Interacting conformal scalar in a wedge: Introduction and outlook

-Quantum numbers of local operators in these systems are related to the surface and wedge critical exponents in addition to the bulk ones.
-Probing such CFTs not only constrains the surface and wedge observables, but also gives access to a part of the bulk observables in a homogeneous CFT (without boundaries).
+Quantum numbers of local operators in a WCFT are related to the surface and wedge critical exponents in addition to the bulk ones.
+Probing such CFT's not only constrains the surface and wedge observables, but also gives access to a part of the bulk observables in a homogeneous CFT (without boundaries).
 In particular, while the quantum numbers associated to the wall and the ramp are universal, the ones associated with the wedge depend on the angle $\th$.
 Systems with wedges have been studied in the older literature \cite{deutsch1979boundary, C1983, GT1984, barber1984magnetization, CR1984, kaiser1989surface, pleimling1998critical} and they are of interest to condensed matter physics.
-In addition, we also notice that the identification of the two boundaries leads to a theory in the presence of a conical singularity located on the wedge.
-Quantum field theories in the presence of such conical defects have been widely discussed in the literature, see for example \cite{dowker1987vacuum, de1989classical, alford1989aharonov, alford1989enhanced}, and play an important role in cosmology and string theory (cosmic strings) \cite{Kibble_1976, Copeland:2003bj}, and in the entanglement literature where they are used as a computational tool for studying Rényi and entanglement entropies \cite{Callan:1994py, Solodukhin:1994yz}.
+In addition, we also notice that the identification of the two boundaries, $\theta \rightarrow 2\,\pi$, leads to a theory in the presence of a conical singularity located on the wedge.
+Quantum field theories in the presence of such conical defects have been widely discussed in the literature, see e.g. \cite{dowker1987vacuum, de1989classical, alford1989aharonov, alford1989enhanced}.
+They play an important role in cosmology and string theory (cosmic strings) \cite{Kibble_1976, Copeland:2003bj}, and in the entanglement literature where they are used as a computational tool for studying Rényi and entanglement entropies \cite{Callan:1994py, Solodukhin:1994yz}.